 In this post, I will tell the story about a large code migration behind a feature toggle, and show the necessary steps for implementing it.
 Besides, it covers the process dictionary and how the SQL sandboxing works to make asynchronous end-to-end tests possible.

 Instead, we decided to develop the new logic step by step, in parallel with maintenance work of the live application.
 We would continually and frequently deploy all of the code – including the dormant new logic.
 Using a feature toggle, we would be able to dynamically switch the running application to using the new code paths, once they were ready.
 In case of an unforeseen problem, we could flick the switch back to the old code, fix and redeploy, then try again.
 Our tests should exercise both the old and the new business logic.
-After the final switch to the new-world code, we would remove the old-world tests, then the toggle and finally all code which had then become unused.

 A simple toggle router, and storage for the toggle